ThishRaj/Federated-Learning-for-Speech-Emotion-Recognition/README.md

 where $S_t$ is the set of all clients, $m_t$ is the number of samples in the $t$ th update, $n_k$ is the number of samples in the client during the $k$ round and $w^k_t$ is the weight update at the $t$ th update and $k$ th communication round.

 ## Dataset
+In this implementation RAVDESS dataset has been used which is a database of Emotional Speech and Song recorded by 24 professional actors.
+1440 speech files belonging to 8 emotion classes, all 16-bit, 48 kHz .wav files, are available.

 ## Results